A Caveat and Affiliates

 While small is size and big in stubbornness, the Chihuahua needs consistent training to be reliable around young children.
 With proper training, they might be a good fit for the family wanting a smaller pet.

 This breed is very popular because of its temperament and look.
-Its the breed that Germans once used to hunt animals such as badgers since they are small yet fast and agile.
+It’s the breed that Germans once used to hunt animals such as badgers since they are small yet fast and agile.
 Because the old hunted, the present generation of Dachshund canines inherited dominant traits.
 They like to be in charge and may ignore commands.
 Yet, even if they are also one of the most stubborn small dog breeds, it’s possible to train them.

 Their tendency to hunt makes them chase small creatures such as bugs and little animals.
 Stopping this trait requires patience on the part of the dog owner.
 It also involves the repetition of commands to halt.
-This breed may also have trouble focusing on orders so the use of treats and toys are necessary.
+This breed may also have trouble focusing on orders so the use of treats and toys is necessary.
 Such things will aid in getting their attention.
 Thus, other than using tools, it is important to keep repeating cues for the dog to understand and obey.

 Other Strategies To Manage The Most Difficult Dog Breeds To Own